How to Choke Out, Lock Up or KO Any Attacker ...within Seconds!

 After achieving Black Belt Certification at 17 in Kyokushin Karate (the strongest Karate system in the world) & becoming one of the youngest "non-Asian" Bare Knuckle Full Contact champions at only 21 in 1987 (recorded live on the "Knock Out Any Attacker" Video), I put on a white belt & earned Black Belts in Judo & Brazilian Jiu Jitsu!
-You will save many years of guess work and thousands of dollars.
+You will save many years of guesswork and thousands of dollars.

 I actually "cracked the code" to highly accelerated learning techniques!

-With the very information revealed on these videos, I was throwing & tapping BLACK BELTS with decades of experience in the Black Belt division of many tournaments. (see live matches on the "Advanced Grappling & Groundfighting" Video)
+With the very information revealed in these videos, I was throwing & tapping BLACK BELTS with decades of experience in the Black Belt division of many tournaments. (see live matches on the "Advanced Grappling & Groundfighting" Video)